Mission City Roller Derby

-Mission City Roller Derby is a women's flat track roller derby league based in Santa Barbara, California.
+Mission City Roller Derby is an all-gender flat track roller derby league based in Santa Barbara, California.
 Founded in 2009, Mission City is a member of the Women's Flat Track Derby Association (WFTDA).

 History

 Mission City Roller Derby was founded in 2009.
 The league's A-team, the Brawlin' Betties, competed in their first home bout on July 18, 2009 against the Ventura County Derby Darlins.

 Mission City Roller Derby became a 501(c)(3) non-profit organization in 2013.

 The league entered the WFTDA Apprentice Program in January 2015, and was made a full member in September of the same year.